 2. The Queen First Missed Church Services at Sandringham, Which Is a Family Tradition

 Buckingham Palace said the queen did not attend Christmas church services because she was staying indoors so as not to exacerbate her cold.

 “Her Majesty will participate in the Royal Family Christmas celebrations during the day,” The Buckingham Palace statement said, according to CNN.

 CNN said the Queen has not missed a Christmas church service at Sandringham since 1988, when she started spending the holidays at the country home in Norfolk.

 According to CBC, “the Christmas service at the parish church of St. Mary Magdalene is a cornerstone of the Royal Family’s celebrations” and is a way for Queen Elizabeth to have “contact with local residents who gather outside for a glimpse of her.”

 3. Prince Philip Was Also in Poor Health Over Christmas

 Other Royal family members did attend church at Sandringham on Christmas Day.

-They included Prince Phillip, 95, who was also suffering from a bad cold earlier in the week, according to Buckingham Palace.
+They included Prince Philip, 95, who was also suffering from a bad cold earlier in the week, according to Buckingham Palace.
 Prince Charles, Camilla, and Prince Harry were also at the Christmas Day Christmas services.